GandhiCloudLab/envizi-learning-journey-blog/readme.md

 <img src="images/100-power-report.png">

-### 5.3 Extracting reports
+### 4.3 Extracting reports

-IBM Envizi reports allow users to specify a range of selection criteria such as:
+IBM Envizi reports allow users to specify a range of selection criteria to view the data in screen and download and to send the report in mail.

-- Choose from various delivery methods: o	Display Report On Screen o	Create Report and E-mail it now o	Schedule Report and E-mail it later
+- Choose from various delivery methods (screen, email)
-- Choose Groups (any level)
-- Choose Locations (one or all)
-- Choose Regions (certain reports)
-- Choose Utilities (certain reports)
-- Specify report time period/end date
+- Choose Groups, locations, Regions, Utilities, report time period/end date
-- Choosing “Create Report and E-mail it now” adds: o	Formatted as (CSV, PDF, XLSX) o	Mail to (select recipient login)
+- Choosing `Create Report and E-mail it now` in CSV, PDF, XLSX format

-- Choosing “Schedule Report and E-mail it later” also adds:
+- Choosing `Schedule Report and E-mail it later` also adds the Daily, Weekly, ...etc. schedule.
-- Schedule (Daily, Weekly, Monthly, Quarterly, Yearly, etc.) o	Starting on (date of schedule begin)

 Click Submit to run the report based on the selected parameters.
 <img src="images/100-extract-report-2.png">

 ### 5.4 API